needle-mirror/com.unity.sentis/Documentation~/supported-models.md

 Sentis doesn't support the following:

-- Models that use tensors with more than 8 dimensions
+- Models that use tensors with more than eight dimensions
 - Sparse input tensors or constants
 - String tensors
 - Complex number tensors